Reference 08 — Views and ownership (L1)

 Given a view whose bytes constitute a valid TLV, the L2 layer interprets the bytes in place.
 No copy.
 The TLV’s payload is itself a view (or a sub-view, or a rope) into the same segment(s).
 Nested TLVs are views into the parent’s bytes.
 The whole structure is one tree of views over one or more L0 segments.

 This is what separates libtracer from middleware that decodes wire bytes into in-memory message structs.
-There is no decode step.
-There is the wire bytes IS the view IS the in-memory representation.
+There is no decode step in the sense that middleware means it: the wire bytes, the view and the in-memory representation are the same bytes.

 namespace tr::view {